Photowalk at Fermilab: September 26, 2015

 Fermilab invites local photographers, both amateurs and professionals, to a four-hour, behind-the-scenes Photowalk of the laboratory on Saturday, Sept.
 26, 2015.
 Photographers will be able to visit, explore and take pictures of people, objects and locations in five research areas that are not usually accessible by the public.

-The Fermilab Photowalk is part of the global Particle Physics Photowalk, hosted this fall at multiple labs across the world.
-In the United States, the event will take place on Sept.
-22 at both Fermilab and Brookhaven National Laboratory in New York.
+The Fermilab Photowalk is part of the global Particle Physics Photowalk, hosted this fall at eight labs around the world, including two (Fermilab and SLAC in California) in the United States.

 Fermilab will maintain a waiting list to fill in any cancellations.
-The event is free of charge, and will run from 8:00 a.m. to 12:30 p.m.
+The event is free of charge and will run from 8 a.m. to 12:30 p.m.

 Each group will visit five research areas on the Fermilab site.
 At each site, photographers will have about 30 minutes to take as many photos as they want.
 Fermilab-provided buses will transport photographers from one research area to another.
 The Photowalk will take place rain or shine.

 Participants in the Fermilab Photowalk will have the chance to submit photos taken during the event to a global photo contest.
-Fermilab will feature the best photos from the labís Photowalk in an exhibit at the laboratory and on our website.
-In addition, Fermilab will forward the top five photos to the worldwide Particle Physics PhotoWalk competition, organized by the website Interactions.org.
+Fermilab will feature the best photos from the labís Photowalk in an exhibit at the laboratory and on our website, as well as on an international Flickr page.
+In addition, Fermilab will forward the top three photos to the worldwide Particle Physics Photowalk competition, organized by the website Interactions.org.